 The nineteenth annual Health and Wellbeing at Work Survey by the CIPD, in partnership with SimplyHealth, surveyed over a thousand organisations across the UK.
 61% of respondents agree that employee wellbeing is on the agenda of senior leaders, up from 55% in 2018.
 Today, we're going over the importance of physical wellbeing and the facts about poor health at work.

 Workplace wellbeing is a very broad concept.
-It can mean a lot of different things, and can be affected by a wide variety of factors from in and outside of the workplace.
-Following up on our recent piece about why organisations should care about the wellbeing of their staff, we’ll be discussing four different areas of employee wellbeing over the next few weeks: physical wellbeing, mental wellbeing, financial wellbeing and social wellbeing.
+It can mean a lot of different things.
+It can also be affected by a wide variety of factors from in and outside of the workplace.

 How common is poor health at work?